unionj-cloud/awesome-toolbox/README.md

 * [JournalDev](https://www.journaldev.com/)(Java): JournalDev is one of the most popular websites for Java, Python, Android, and related technical articles
 * [Mkyong.com](https://mkyong.com/)(Java): By Mkyong
 * [GoLangDocs](https://golangdocs.com/)(Go): By Pankaj
+* [Go, the unwritten parts](https://rakyll.org/): Articles mostly about Go.
+Conventions, best practices, little known practical tips
 * [tutorialspoint](https://www.tutorialspoint.com/tutorialslibrary.htm): Resource for Online Education
 * [木易杨前端进阶](https://muyiy.cn/blog/): 高级前端进阶博文
 * [前端进阶之道](https://yuchengkai.cn/): 不容错过的前端进阶资料
+* [Golang Internals](https://www.altoros.com/blog/golang-internals-part-1-main-concepts-and-project-structure/)(Go): This blog post explains the structure of a Go-based project, dives into the Go compiler, and overviews a Go node
+* [Essential Programming Books](https://www.programming-books.io/): Programming books.
+For the people, by the people
+* [Regular-expressions.info](https://www.regular-expressions.info/tutorial.html): This tutorial teaches you all you need to know to be able to craft powerful time-saving regular expressions

+## Specification
+* [RFC6749](https://tools.ietf.org/html/rfc6749): The OAuth 2.0 Authorization Framework